rokkro/earthviewpaper/README.md

 * Place a shortcut to the script in your startup folder (enter ```shell:startup``` in Run to access).

 ##Todo:
 1. Look into adding support for XFCE, LXQT, MATE, and Deepin.
+Maybe some WM's too.
 2. MacOS support.
 3. Test stuff.